Can You Drink Sparkling Water After Brushing Your Teeth?

 Balance is essential for maintaining a healthy smile while enjoying your favorite beverages.

-Plain water is the best beverage for maintaining oral health.
+Plain water is the best beverage for keeping your mouth clean and healthy every day.

 Using a straw when drinking sparkling water can help minimize its contact with your teeth.